 UI Concept for Homepage

 As our team had been already developing branding and product design for Credentially, the website design approach was based on some visual solutions that had been approved before.
 In particular, it’s an idea of “folders” – inside the product, they serve as containers for users’ documents.
 Also, the idea of the logo – the blue tab that breaks the orange borders and limitations – was further developed in the web interface, keeping the consistency of the brand image.
-The mentioned elements were used as distinguishing elements of the website looks and now can be found on almost all pages.
+The mentioned elements were used as distinguishing elements of the website look and now can be found on almost all pages.

 The creative process for the Home page resulted in most iterations as that was the main and the strategically important page so its style had to define the stylistic direction for the rest of the pages.